kurbaniec-tgm/kpm/README.md

 * `password_timeout`:  The timeout, in which a user can not log in, because he used a wrong password to often.
 In minutes.
 * `password_fails`: Sets the amount of bad authentication needed to trigger the login timeout.

+**[Keystore]**:

+* `generate`: Use `true` if you want to automatically create a certificate for the https-encryption.
+Be aware that this certificate is not signed by any authority and therefore not trusted by most browsers.
+If you have a valid certificate use `false` and fill the `file`-attribute.
+* `file`: If you have a TLS-certificate for your domain, convert it into a java-keystore (`.jks`-file) and put it into the `res` folder.
+The `file`-attribute should be the name of this file.
+* `password`: The password the generated certificate should use or the password to your own keystore.

 **[Mongo]:**

 * `uri`: The connection description to your MongoDB-database in the "String URI Format".
 Click [here][5] for more information.